raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 The spell no longer refers to a rod of cancellation, and the text clarifies that dispel magic works only against the violet layer.

-A shimmering, multicolored plane of light forms a vertical opaque wall-up to 90 feet long, 30 feet high, and 1 inch thick-centered on a point you can see within range.
-Alternatively, you can shape the wall into a sphere up to 30 feet in diameter centered on a point you choose within range.
+A shimmering, multicolored plane of light forms a vertical opaque wall-up to 27.0m long, 9.0m high, and 2.5cm thick-centered on a point you can see within range.
+Alternatively, you can shape the wall into a sphere up to 9.0m in diameter centered on a point you choose within range.
 The wall remains in place for the duration.
 If you position the wall so that it passes through a space occupied by a creature, the spell fails, and your action and the spell slot are wasted.

-The wall sheds bright light out to a range of 100 feet and dim light for an additional 100 feet.
+The wall sheds bright light out to a range of 30.0m and dim light for an additional 30.0m.
 You and creatures you designate at the time you cast the spell can pass through and remain near the wall without harm.
-If another creature that can see the wall moves to within 20 feet of it or starts its turn there, the creature must succeed on a Constitution saving throw or become blinded for 1 minute.
+If another creature that can see the wall moves to within 6.0m of it or starts its turn there, the creature must succeed on a Constitution saving throw or become blinded for 1 minute.

 The wall consists of seven layers, each with a different color.
 When a creature attempts to reach into or pass through the wall, it does so one layer at a time through all the wall's layers.
 As it passes or reaches through each layer, the creature must make a Dexterity saving throw or be affected by that layer's properties as described below.